morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 Using a USB WiFi Adapter with VirtualBox

+Updated: 2025-01-28

+Important step: add your username to the "vboxuser" group.

+To add your username to the "vboxuser" group, open a terminal and run the command "sudo usermod -aG vboxusers your_username"; this will add your username to the vboxusers group.
+Keep in mind that `sudo` requires elevated privileges, meaning you need administrator access.

-Borrowed from Josh, an Amazon Customer that bought a Panda USB WiFi adapter that uses an mt7612u chipset.
-This guide should apply to any USB3 capable adapter.
+Much of the information below is borrowed from Josh, an Amazon Customer that bought a Panda USB WiFi adapter that uses an mt7612u chipset.
+This guide should apply broadly to the task of making a USB WiFi adapter work with VirtualBox. .

-This guide is intended for those who are facing issues when using an adapter with Kali.
-If you are running Kali on VirtualBox from a Windows host and experiencing problems, here are some troubleshooting steps to help you out:
+This guide is intended for those who are facing issues when using an adapter with Kali as it is common for beginning Kali users to have problems if running in a VM.
+However, the priciples in this guide should work for most Linux distros.

+If you are running Kali on VirtualBox from a Windows host and experiencing problems, here are some troubleshooting steps to help you
+out:

-1. Make sure you have the latest VirtualBox and Extension Pack installed before proceeding.
+1. Make sure you have VirtualBox and Extension Pack installed before proceeding.

 2. Configure USB settings: